-Remember, your advertorial should still be some sort of an advertisement, even if it's not as visible as others.
-And, with all ads, you should inspire action by the end of the post.
+Remember, your advertorial should still be some sort of an advertisement, and, with all ads, you should inspire action by the end of the post.

-Instead of including a huge, shiny CTA button that looks amazing on your product pages, weave action into the narrative of your advertorial.
-For example, if you are going to write one about your latest data report, include a link to read it, or a screenshot of a compelling part of the report that links to the content offer for it.
+Instead of including a huge CTA button, weave action into the narrative of your advertorial.
+For example, if you are going to write one about your latest data report, include a link to read it or a screenshot of a compelling part of the report that links to the content offer for it.

 Similarly, you can make an interactive advertorial, like a quiz, that tests your readers' knowledge about the subject, then provide a resource where they can learn more about the subject by accessing one of your offers.